facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Selphi_Component.md

 ---

 ## 3. Component configuration
-The actual component contains a number of Typescript methods and interfaces contained within the  ***node_modules/@facephi/sdk-selphi-react-native/src/index.ts*** file.
+The actual component contains a number of Typescript methods and interfaces contained within the  ***definitions.d.ts*** file.
 In this file you can find the necessary API for the communication between the application and the native functionality of the component.
 It is then explained what each one of those listed is for and the other properties that affect the operation of the component.

 Below is the *SelphiConfiguration* class, which allows you to configure the Selphi component: